inside.ewu.edu

 This course provides students with opportunities for practical application of theories and practice skills for children with special needs in a variety of practice settings.
 The focus is on practicing and simulating provision of occupational therapy services with children including: assessment, interpreting evaluation information, and designing evidence-based intervention.
 Students working under faculty supervision will apply knowledge and skills with children, families and other professionals.

 OCTH 538S.
-OCCUPATIONAL PERFORMANCE AND OLDER ADULTS: FIE.
+OCCUPATIONAL PERFORMANCE AND OLDER ADULTS: PAS.
 1 Credit.

 Notes: A section of this course is to be taken concurrently with the related section of OCTH 533S.
 Success in both courses will need to be demonstrated in order to demonstrate competence in addressing occupational performance concerns of older adults and to progress to the next level of course work.

-This course is designed to provide the student with opportunities to apply knowledge and skills related to occupational therapy assessment, planning, intervention and consultation for the older adult.
-Occupational therapy principles and theories will be applied through classroom discussion and skill development in preparation for, and through delivering and being evaluated on, services to older adults under supervision in the community.
+This course provides opportunities to apply knowledge and skills related to occupational therapy assessment, planning, intervention and consultation for the older adult.
+Occupational therapy principles and theories are applied through classroom discussion and skill development in preparation for, and through delivering and being evaluated on, services to older adults under supervision in the community.

 OCTH 540S.
 HEALTH AND WELLNESS.
 3 Credits.